The Crystals: "Real" Crystals return

 Though it is unclear as to the level of their participation in "(Let's Dance) The Screw", the 'real' Crystals definitely began recording again under their own name in 1963.
 However, Thomas had departed to get married, only to join another mildly successful group, the Butterflys, along with another original Crystal, Myrna Giraud.
 This reduced the group to a quartet.
 Alston, known for her shyness and stage fright, was never comfortable with being out front, stepped down from the lead spot giving it to Dolores "LaLa" Brooks.
 According to Brooks, she had been doing Alston's leads in their live shows for a while.

 After "(Let's Dance) The Screw", the group's next release was "Da Doo Ron Ron".
 The song was a top 10 hit in both the US and the UK, as was the follow-up single "Then He Kissed Me", with lead vocals also sung by Brooks.
 Both these songs were actually recorded by Brooks, the Blossoms and other session singers (including a young Cher).
 Brooks also flew out to Los Angeles to record tracks for the seasonal album, A Christmas Gift for You from Philles Records.
+Covers of "The Twist", "The Wah-Watusi" (lead vocals by Nedra Talley), "Mashed Potato Time", and "Hot Pastrami" were credited to the Crystals on their 1963 Philles LP The Crystals Sing Their Greatest Hits, Volume 1 but were actually recorded by The Ronettes.

 At the start of 1964, the Crystals flew to the UK for their first European live shows.
 "Then He Kissed Me" soared to number 2 in the UK, and the Crystals also headlined the TV programs Ready Steady Go!, and Tonight at the London Palladium.